rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 The `isHDR` API **MUST** be a Firebolt `property:readonly` API, and have a corresponding `onIsHDRChanged` notification.

-Use of the `dynamicRangeProfile` and `isHDR` APIs requires access to the `use` role of the `xrn:firebolt:capability:media-info:hdr` capability.
+Use of the `dynamicRangeProfile` and `isHDR` APIs require access to the `use` role of the `xrn:firebolt:capability:media-info:hdr` capability.